SamAtkinsonModeste/Project-8-API-Employee-Directory/README.md

 - JavaScript
 - Fetch [Random User Generator](https://randomuser.me/) - API of Random Users
 - Photoshop - Created my own favicon
-- Favicon[Favicon Generator](https://www.favicon-generator.org/) - The Favicon Generator App where I upload my created favicon
+- Favicon [Favicon Generator](https://www.favicon-generator.org/) - The Favicon Generator App where I upload my created favicon

 ### What I Learned
-How easy it is to use Fetch to get data from a API.
+How easy it is to use Fetch to get data from an API.
 The hard part was then using the data, which was a challenge.
 So I learnt to target the little HTML I had as well as using an empty array to push all the data from the API to.
 By console.logging the array, I was able to see how the data was formatted.
  I learnt the difference between:
 ```js
 searhInput.addEventListener('click', myInput);